Describe a Time you had a Disagreement with Someone IELTS Cue Card

 Why did you disagree?

-The disagreement was related to the vaccine’s use to control the spread of the corona pandemic.
-My friend believed that taking a vaccine to eliminate the coronavirus was an imprudent approach.
+The disagreement was related to the vaccine’s use to control the spread of the COVID-19 pandemic.
+My friend believed that taking a vaccine to eliminate the coronavirus was imprudent.

-In her opinion, the efficiency of a vaccine cannet is measured in two years.
+In her opinion, the efficiency of a vaccine cannot be measured in two years.
 It needs a decade of research, and administering the vaccine without proper research could have disastrous repercussions on human beings.

-On the other hand, my opinion was that without the vaccine, it is a challenging task for the governments to curb the spread of the coronavirus.
-By staying indoors, we cannot mitigate it.
-And there is no denying this conviction that the vaccine was made in a short period.
-But that doesn’t mean that the concerned authorities did not test its efficiency.
+On the other hand, my opinion was that without the vaccine, it is challenging for governments to curb the spread of the coronavirus.
+We cannot mitigate it by staying indoors.
+There is no denying the conviction that the vaccine was made quickly.
+But that doesn’t mean the concerned authorities did not test their efficiency.

-Those who took the vaccine had better immunity than the rest of the population.
+Those who took the vaccine had better immunity than the rest.

 The argument lasted for a few hours, with various points from both sides.